LOVE is a Messy Business. Is it WORTH it?

 Joseph Campbell said, “We must be willing to get rid of the life we had planned to be able to have the life that is waiting for us.”

-You can’t CONTROL love, but you can GIVE love.
-And you get it back in the strangest ways.
+You can’t CONTROL love, but you can let yours out.
+And your store will grow as you do.

-Don’t worry about getting it back from the same place you gave it,
+Don’t worry about getting it back from the same place you gave,

 We’re all in this together – this leaky boat called Life.
 So while we’re here, let’s try not to poke holes in the other guy’s side of the boat!